How to Wash a Wool Blanket?

 How to Dry a Wool Blanket?

 Your best bet is to air dry a wool blanket.
-Using a dryer could crush the fibers and take away that softness that you love about your wool blanket.
+Using a dryer could crush the fibers and take away that softness that you love about your wool blankets.
 If you’re hanging the wool blanket outside to dry, keep it out of direct sunlight because wool easily fades.
 It can also cause it to dry too quickly and make it feel coarse.

 If you washed your wool blanket by hand, you may need to take this extra step to remove the excess water.
-Lay your blanket flat on some thick, dry towels and roll up the towels, blanket and all.
+Lay the blanket flat on some thick, dry towels and roll up the towels, blanket and all.
 Unroll the two and then squeeze any moisture out of the towels.
 You shouldn’t have to do this more than one or two times.

 Lay your wool blanket as flat as possible to leave it to air dry.
 This will help it retain its shape.